Kenya–United Arab Emirates relations: Military relations

+Kenya and the UAE collaborate on defense and regional security based following bilateral agreements, official military exchange and dialogue on shared security issues.
 Kenya's hosting of rebel groups from Sudan and the Democratic Republic of the Congo have strained its reputation as a neutral mediator in regional conflicts.
 The UAE's alleged connections to RSF have further complicated the diplomatic landscape.

 Diplomatic missions

 Kenya maintains an embassy in Abu Dhabi and a consulate in Dubai.

 In August 2014, the UAE announced that it would upgrade its Nairobi mission to the largest in Africa.
 The mission would actively participate in linking Kenyans with job opportunities in the UAE.